php-fig/fig-standards/proposed/links.md

 For the purposes of this specification, the following definitions apply.

 *    **Implementing Object** -An object that implements one of the interfaces defined by this specification.

 *    **Serializer** - A library or other system that takes one or more Link objects and produces a serialized representation of it in some defined format.

 ### 1.2 Attributes

 All links MAY include zero or more additional attributes beyond the URI and relationship.
-There is no formal registry of the values that are allowed here, and validity of values is dependant on context and often on a particular serialization format.
+There is no formal registry of the values that are allowed here, and validity of values is dependent on context and often on a particular serialization format.
 Commonly supported values include 'hreflang', 'title', and 'type'.

 Serializers MAY omit attributes on a link object if required to do so by the serialization format.
 However, serializers SHOULD encode all provided attributes possible in order to allow for user-extension unless prevented by a serialization format's definition.

-Some attributes (commonly hreflang) may appear more than once in their context.
+Some attributes (commonly `hreflang`) may appear more than once in their context.
 Therefore, an attribute value MAY be an array of values rather than a simple value.
 Serializers MAY encode that array in whatever format is appropriate for the serialized format (such as a space-separated list, comma-separated list, etc.).
 If a given attribute is not allowed to have multiple values in a particular context, serializers MUST use the first value provided and ignore all subsequent values.